Types of Learning Groups Opportunities

 - If you are interested in a Learning Group activity and do not see it on the LG website, the event may be full.
 You can fill out the Learning Camp Interest Survey form and we will be in touch about future opportunities.

-- Sign up for e-alerts and receive email notification of events as they open for application
+- Sign up for e-alerts (scroll to the bottom of this page for the e-alerts links) and receive email notification of events as they open for application

 Community Connections (CC)